 Student engagement is a good thing.
 We’ve heard that for decades.
 Alexander Astin asked the question, “What matters in college?” then answered by saying a big percentage of what matters is student engagement (Astin, 1997).
 Pike & Kuh (2005, p.
-186) agree in a summary statement about this issue, saying, “. . . students learn from what they do in college.” . . .
+186) agree in a summary statement about this issue, saying, “. . . students learn from what . . .

 How many times have you heard a student ask, “How does this relate to my life?”
 Autobiography and life writing can be a transformative tool in the classroom to help elicit answers to this question.
 After all, we all come to college with a different set of life experiences that make up the whole of who we understand ourselves to be.
 But how might . . .